Last reviewed August 21, 2018

 Section I – Number of Trustees

 In accordance with Colorado Library Law, the Board shall consist of at least five members and no more than seven members, each appointed by the appointing authority as defined in the Colorado Revised Statute 24-90-108 (c).
 Upon approval of the Board, recommendations are sent to the Routt County Commissioners, the South Routt School District RE-3 School Board, and the Boards of the towns of Yampa and Oak Creek for ratification of appointments.
-Failure of a legislative body to act within sixty days upon a recommendation shall be considered a ratification of such appointment (C.R.S.
+Failure of a legislative body to act within forty five days upon a recommendation shall be considered a ratification of such appointment (C.R.S.
 24-90-108) (2) (c).
 The Board may set up a selection process for trustee recommendations to encourage Board diversity and to increase awareness of expectations for future Board members.

 Section II – Length of Term

 Each trustee shall serve for a term of five years.
 When necessary, the Board may assign terms of varying length to encourage staggered terms.